vishwesh007/apk_editor_cloner/APKREPACKER_INTEGRATION_PROMPT.md

    - `ManifestData`: Equivalent to Java ManifestData class
      - Fields for package, version, activities, services, permissions, etc.
      - Methods for adding/removing components
-   - `AndroidManifestParser`: SAX-equivalent parser using Dart's XML events
+   - `AndroidManifestParser`:  parser using Dart's XML events or kotlin
      - Parse method taking File or String input
      - Extract all manifest data into ManifestData object
    - `AndroidManifestPatcher`: For editing operations